yoann-dufresne/cbd-benchmarks/README.md

 all path passed in argument must be absolute, nextflow don't take relative path with arguments

 ## what each pipeline do
-requestthemisto.nf give the time needed to querry if some kmer exit for a themisto index sortKmer take a file of sequence and convert it into a sorted list of kmer sshashquerry give the time needed to querry if some kmer exit for a sshash index sshashtest.nf build a index with sshash by using cuttlefish to preprocess the sequence themistotest.nf build a index with sshash by using cuttlefish to preprocess the sequence timetest.nf do request test on CBD on different percentage of kmer existing metagraphtest.nf build a metagraph and annotate it from sequence bifrosttest.sh build a bifrost graph bifrosttimetest.nf give the time needed to querry a number of kmer on a bifrost graph
+sortKmer take a file of sequence and convert it into a sorted list of kmer for building of cbd

+build: to build the index/graph buildsshash.nf for sshash index buildthemisto.nf for themisto index buildmetagraph.nf for metagraph graph buildbifrost.sh for bifrost graph

+querry: to test the time need to querry on each type of graph querrythemisto.nf fo themisto querrysshash.nf for Sshash querrybifrost.nf for Bifrost querrymetagraph querrycbd.nf  for CBD(build it too)